blackstonetech/Build-Night/Franz_Koffeeka/README.md

 # Franz Koffeeka

-## IoT Project - Monitor the Office Coffee Pot
+## Inernet of Coffee Project - Monitor the Office Coffee Pot

 ![imgCPR][img CoffeeRobot]
 ## Build Night Wednesday 01/25/2017 5pm

-Come join the BTG OCTO Engineering team in an attempt to hack together an Internet of Things experiment!!!
+Come join us in an attempt to hack together an Internet of Things experiment!!!

 ### Objective:
   Monitor the state of the Office Coffee Maker: